Tscubii/win11-intel-mac/README.md

 1. Reboot the Mac, hold Option, and select EFI Boot (if there's two, select the rightmost one)

-If you're on a Mac, now's the time to use the external keyboard and mouse.
+If you're on a MacBook, now's the time to plug in the external keyboard.

 Windows 11 Setup rejects the drivers in the `$WinPEDriver$` folder because it thinks it already has the best ones.
 Add them to WinPE BEFORE it scans that folder.